Courses & Workshops

 Junior Undergraduate Level

 PSE 355 is designed for students to learn unit operations in the chemical engineering field.
+Many examples from pulp and paper industry will be covered.

 Learning Outcomes: